This is a foreign exchange guide to the Faroe Islands, Danish krone currency news plus DKK transfers and travel tips.

 What is the Danish krone currency code and symbol?

 The three letter currency code for the Danish krone is DKK and the symbol is kr.

 Danish krone (DKK) in the markets

-Currency and money saving tips for Faroe Islands
+Travel, Currency and Money saving tips for the Faroe Islands

 There are two currencies of equal value in the Faroe Islands: the Faroese króna and the Danish krone.
 While the Faroese government prints its own bank notes, only Danish coins are used.
 Danish notes are equally acceptable as Faroese notes throughout the country.There may be a few places in the major towns that accept foreign currency, but this is more likely the exception than the rule, and, unsurprisingly, the exchange rate is rarely favourable.
 It is possible to withdraw money with Visa, Visa-Dankort, Eurocard, MasterCard, Maestro and JCB from the many ATMs around the country.

 The ATMs are often found next to bank branches and can be used outside the banks’ normal opening hours.
 Most shops, restaurants, petrol stations, hotels and taxis accept credit cards, mainly VISA, but other credit cards, such as MasterCard, Eurocard, Maestro and JCB, are also accepted in large stores, shopping centres and restaurants.
 If you decide to use currency, and you receive change in the form of Faroese notes, (coin is DKK only) get rid of them before you leave, because notes are not traded, anywhere, not even Denmark, other than at the Faroese banks.